 open/close all folders

-- The 1985 French film Hail Mary, which is a modern retelling of the Virgin Birth, was banned for mixing sexual content with religious content (which a lot of Catholics — particularly Hispanic ones — consider blasphemous).
+- The 1985 French film Hail Mary, which is a modern retelling of the Virgin Birth, was banned for mixing sexual content with religious content.
+Argentina's large Catholic population in particular considered this sort of thing blasphemous.

-- The rape simulator RapeLay is the only video game banned in Argentina for condoning/glamorizing sexual violence.
+- The rape simulator RapeLay is the only video game banned in Argentina, as it is seen to condone or glamorize sexual violence.

 Anime and Manga